Diagnosis vs difference

 As far as I could see, all comments that were on the forum about celebrity psychologists, or made or retweeted by me on social media, involved telling the truth or making fair comment about known or published facts.

-On the other hand, my investigations showed me that the complainant was someone who frequently threatens properly registered mental health professionals who criticise his favoured celebrity psychologists with referral to the HCPC.
-I also found that the individual concerned had used anonymous IDs to respond aggressively to critics of his favoured celebrity psychologists, and to place more flattering quotes and reviews about them into the public domain.
+On the other hand, my investigations showed me that the complainant was someone financially connected to a celebrity psychologist who frequently threatens properly registered mental health professionals who criticise his connection with referral to the HCPC.
+I also found that the individual concerned had used anonymous IDs to respond aggressively to critics of his favoured celebrity psychologists, and to place more flattering quotes and reviews about them into the public domain (and to post about her on my forum).
 I also heard from other colleagues who had been harassed for raising similar concerns.
 One noted:

 This is one of the perversities about the register and use of the title psychologist; as [celebrity psychologists] are not registered they are able to freely mislead the public about their status and not be held accountable and yet they can put in complaints to the HCPC about those of us that are properly qualified.
 The complaint is vindictively motivated [and yet effective as a deterrent/punishment for critics]